sva-dsi/2018-fall-course/week06/ASSIGNMENT06.md

 * a link to your visualization
 * a link to a blog post describing your process and learnings and any difficulties you may have encountered.
 * help your classmates!

 ## Submission

-* Submit your work here: Link to Github Issues
+* Submit your work here: https://github.com/sva-dsi/2018-fall-course/issues/17